IRCAD/sight/libs/viz/qt3d/README.md

 # sight::viz::qt3d

-Contains all needed interfaces, helper classes and ressources to render with the Qt3d API.
+Contains all needed interfaces, helper classes and resources to render with the Qt3d API.

 ## Files